lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  A blue oval highlights the Run Query button.
           The ADQL Text panel and the "Run Query" button are highlighted with a blue rectangle and a blue oval, respectively.

-    The Table Access Protocol (TAP) Query window with the ADQL query from Step 1.1 entered into its ADQL Text panel.
+    **Figure 2:** The Table Access Protocol (TAP) Query window with the ADQL query from Step 1.1 entered into its ADQL Text panel.
 The ADQL Text panel and the "Run Query" button are highlighted with a blue rectangle and a blue oval, respectively.

 **1.4.** Find the table of results in the "Table List" panel of the main TOPCAT window, and then click on the "Display table cell data" icon.
 It is the 4th icon from the left in